 Graduate scheme applications to Barratt: tips to impress the house builder

-The recruitment processes for Barratt’s graduate schemes – both the Accelerate and the ASPIRE programmes – are outlined fairly comprehensively on its website.
+The recruitment processes for Barratt’s graduate schemes – both the Accelerated Construction Programme and the ASPIRE programme – are outlined fairly comprehensively on its website.
 You first take a detailed online personality questionnaire designed to assess whether you are suitable for the scheme.
 If you choose to proceed, you will next complete:

 - an application form, to which you attach a CV and answer the questions: ‘What skills, experience and attributes will you bring to both the programme and to the role/discipline that you have applied for?’ and ‘What challenges do you think you will face on the programme, and how will you overcome these?’ (a maximum of 5,000 characters for each)

-- situational judgement and psychometric tests (you can practise situational judgement tests via TARGETjobs' commercial partner Job Prep Tests)
+- situational judgement and psychometric tests (you can practise situational judgement tests via TARGETjobs' commercial partner Job Test Prep)

 - a video interview